 Create Websites & Family Tree CDs/DVDs

-To create a website to display your Family tree, simply click on Create a Website on the Internet menu and a wizard will take you through a few simple steps, and then generate your website for you.
+Creating a website to display your Family tree is easy.
+A wizard takes you through a few simple steps, and then generates your website for you.
 Creating a great-looking family tree CD or DVD is just as easy.

 Explore Your Records

 A query is a stored set of instructions for retrieving data, and for displaying it in a spreadsheet-like grid.
-For example, you might create a query to retrieve information abut all the male ancestors of your spouse who died of a heart attack or whose cause of death is not known.
-Family Historian comes with 40 queries when installed, but you can easily create your own.
+For example, you might create a query to retrieve information about all the male ancestors of your spouse who died of a heart attack or whose cause of death is not known.
+Family Historian comes with 51 queries when installed, but you can easily create your own.